chadrwalters/consolidate-bear-markdown/README.md

 1. Scan the source directory for markdown files
 2. Process any attachments found in the files
 3. Convert attachments to markdown where possible
+4. Convert SVG files to high-quality PNG images
-4. Analyze images using GPT-4o
+5. Analyze images using GPT-4o
-5. Generate processed files in the destination directory
+6. Generate processed files in the destination directory
-6. Provide statistics on the processing results
+7. Provide statistics on the processing results

 ## Development